 The reward is enormous in terms of life experience, cultural education and knowledge let alone the beautiful and interesting places I get to see and experience closely.
 As I write this note, an Austrian couple staying at the same hotel told me that the border crossings are still closed as their attempt to Cross into Chile earlier in the day failed.
 I hope the strike action will be called off soon as in few days time I’ll be done in the Argentinean side of Patagonia and will need to cross into Chile to continue my journey.
 One must always hope for the best.

-In Morocco, I was in a similar situation.
-There, I didn't have Moroccan dirhams on my arrival to the country and toll charges paid in advance before I got a chance to withdraw cash but luckily, a Moroccan biker was following me and paid my part, about €2, and I later filled his petrol tank using my credit card.
-Here in Northern Portugal the poor old cashier doesn't come up with a solution and let me free to finish the remaining 15 km to reach my hotel and have breakfast.
+Back when I was in Morocco, I was in a similar situation.
+There, I didn't have Moroccan dirhams on arrival to the country and toll charges paid in advance before I got a chance to withdraw cash, but luckily, a Moroccan biker was following me and paid my part, about €2, and I later filled his petrol tank using my credit card.
+Here in Northern Portugal the poor old cashier doesn't come up with a solution and let me free to finish the remaining 15 km to reach my Porto and have breakfast.
 You don't accept cards, foreign money and I only have €20 in cash, what can we do now, I asked?
 He spoke to a supervisor via an intercom and 10 minutes later I was issued with a receipt to pay the charge within a week, after he checked and took note of my documents and phone number.

 Seville, 25 May 2014 - Thanks to my ever loyal and reliable motorcycle I was able to switch cities and countries at ease whenever I feel like.
 When I left Porto for Lisbon few days ago I was not aware of Europe’s biggest match of the year, the UEFA Champions League Final was scheduled to take place in the city bringing along tens of thousands of fans who made hotel rooms in Lisbon’s and the surrounding region sell out leaving me with few options but to move on.
 Yesterday, the centre of Lisbon saw traffic restrictions and road diversions because of the event and fans filled the streets and squares making driving in parts of the city a nightmare affair.
 Using my motorcycle it was easier for me to get out of it all and in few hours time arriving in Seville having switched cities and countries hundreds of kilometres apart.